kobalicek/amdtweak/README.md

 Disclaimer
 ----------

 **Use at your own risk!
-Improper use of this tool can damage your hardware and put your house on fire!**
+Improper use of this tool can damage your hardware!**

+**I Don't have AMDGPUs anymore so this tool is currently untested.
+If you encounter a bug please report it and if possible try to fix it, the whole tool can be debugged easily.**

 Install & Use
 -------------